calumgrant/logical/docs/worklist.md

     M has return-type void Void with name "Fred".

 M has return-type (void Void).

+a b - c.  // This should be a (b-c).
+// Problem: What about a b (c-d)
+// Problem is that this is interpreted as Datalog

 ```
 - All expression entites must be wrapped in brackets.